Get 10% OFF all Installations in our Spring Promo! Use Promo Code SPRING10. Get a Quote.

 Yes!
 We love seeing a clean and empty loft space, so we offer a comprehensive waste removal service where we’ll remove and dispose of anything you don’t want to keep in the loft (as we’re licensed and regulated by the Environment Agency, all waste is disposed of at a transfer station following the correct methods and proof can be shown if required).

-Why do your installations take a bit longer than other companies?
+Why do your installations take a little bit longer than some other companies?

-Tea & biscuits… too much tea & biscuits :0) Not Really, although we always appreciate the odd cuppa throughout the day!
+Tea & biscuits… too much tea & biscuits.
+Just kidding! (although we always appreciate the odd cuppa throughout the day).

 In all seriousness, we’ve been doing loft installations for a very long time now, and with the trial of various working formats, we now adopt a fail-proof process that we’re certain is the absolute best for our customers and our fitters.
 We’ve found out the hard way in the past that putting too much pressure on our Loft Boys leads to lower-quality work and potentially life-threatening accidents.
 We also take a massive amount of pride in delivering a high-quality finish which means our attention to detail and customer service is second to none.